Healthy, non-toxic cookware is more critical than one might think.

 - Dishwasher-safe, so you can relax right after you eat!

-- Easy-to-use instructions for using stainless steel (care, cooking, etc.) – perfect if you’re new to the material.
+- Includes helpful instructions for stainless steel, perfect if you’re new to using it… I.e., care, cooking, etc.

 - 6-year warranty, so you never risk a cent.